-- Reintegration child care professionals should support the young people with internship placements to empower them get job opportunities within those organizations. - Reintegration child care professionals should provide young people materials or tools to use when participating or studying and those who graduate after - Reintegration child care professionals should encourage young people to join Saving groups and educate them on job creation and with no interest so this will help the youths development.
+- Reintegration child care professionals should support the young people with internship placements at organizations to empower them get job opportunities within those organizations. - Reintegration child care professionals should provide young people with materials or tools to use when studying or training and also to those who graduate after.

-- $\circ\,$ Reintegration child care professionals should provide counselling to the youths and advice on parenthood. - Reintegration child care professionals should encourage parents and guardians to counsel their children to see what they go through in one way or the other. - Hospital bills should be reduced, so that people can afford it.
-Many youths cannot afford the fees at hospitals. - Reintegration child care professionals need to put places or centers for youths during their free time like sports.
+- Reintegration child care professionals should encourage young people to join saving groups and educate them on job creation as this will help the youth's development. - Reintegration child care professionals should provide counselling to the youth and advice on parenthood. - Reintegration child care professionals should encourage parents and guardians in helping their child to chose an orientation - Hospital bills should be reduced so that people can afford it.
+Many young people cannot afford the fees at hospitals. - Reintegration child care professionals need to put places or centers for youths during their free time like sports.

-Recommendation regarding prevention activities
+Recommendations regarding prevention activities

-- Child and youth participation should be facilitated, prior to, during and after humanitarian situations; this will increase the effectiveness of targeted prevention efforts and protection responses to Sexual exploitation of children. - Reintegration child care professionals should use local council leaders to put education shows for the youth so that they can learn way of sensitization and awareness concerning child sexual exploitation. - Education trainings or workshops for the care takers/parents of the youths should be organized such that they are sensitized about child sexual exploitation. - Parents should be advised to pay their children's school fees since this contributes to children being in school. - Rules on bars and times for operating needs to be regulated closely because this is one of the risky behaviors that leads youths to be exploited, this applies to our Ugandan law. - Existing laws on drinking age should be respected.
+- Child and youth participation should be facilitated, prior to, during and after humanitarian situations; this will increase the effectiveness of targeted prevention efforts and protection responses to sexual exploitation of children. - Reintegration child care professionals should involve local council leaders in the organization of education shows for the youth so that they can learn ways of sensitization and awareness concerning child sexual exploitation. - Education trainings or workshops for the carers/parents of the youth should be organized such that they are sensitized about child sexual exploitation. - Parents should be advised to pay their children's school fees since this contributes to children being in school. - Rules on bars and times for operating needs to be regulated closely because this is one of the risky behaviors that leads young people to be exploited; this applies to our Ugandan law. - Existing laws on drinking age should be respected.

-Recommendation regarding safety and prosecution
+Recommendations regarding safety and prosecution

-- Cameras and lights should be put in corridors to help avoid exploitation among children.
-If these cameras are put then the offenders can be seen clearly and punished so that the number of youths exploited reduces. - Government should ensure that national investigators are properly equipped to handle cases involving child sexual exploitation, such as prior experience with children, adequate training, and experience with crimes of a sexual nature.
+- Cameras and lights should be put in corridors to help avoid exploitation of children.
+If these cameras are put up, then the offenders can be seen clearly and punished so that the number of youth exploited reduces. - Government should ensure that national investigators are properly equipped to handle cases involving child sexual exploitation, such as prior experience with children, adequate training, and experience with crimes of a sexual nature.